rust-lang/book/src/ch06-01-enums.md

 the double colon to separate the two.

 Enums have more tricks up their sleeves, however.
-Thinking more about our IP address type, we don’t have a way to store the actual data of the IP address, we only know what kind it is.
+Thinking more about our IP address type, we don’t have a way to store the actual data of the IP address;
+we only know what kind it is.
 Given that you just learned about structs, you might tackle this problem like this: